 In the Command Prompt dialog, type sfc /scannow.

 Once the command is executed, your computer will check for damaged system files and repair them, and this should get rid of the “Entry point not found” error if a damaged system file was the culprit behind it.

-Microsoft’s System Restore feature is truly and entirely a lifesaver for Windows 10 users suffering from any kind of problem whatsoever.
-The System Restore feature allows you to turn back the clock and restore your computer to a previously created System Restore Point, and the feature restores everything from the programs installed on your computer to your settings and preferences.
-If all else fails, restoring your computer to a Restore Point that was created before the “Entry point not found” error started showing up will certainly solve the problem for you, and all a System Restore takes is roughly 15 minutes. (see steps here)
+Microsoft’s System Restore feature is a genuine lifesaver for Windows 10 users encountering any issues.
+It allows you to revert your computer to a previously established System Restore Point, reinstating everything from the installed programs to your settings and preferences.
+If all other solutions fail, restoring your computer to a Restore Point created before the “Entry point not found” error occurred will undoubtedly resolve the issue.
+This process typically takes roughly 15 minutes (see steps here).